drmwnrafi/notesonanything/docs/maths/probability/binom_dist.md

 \end{matrix}
 $$

-We can notice it, larger `n` in Binomial Theorem it start converge to `normal distribution`.
+We can notice that as $n$ increases in the Binomial Theorem, it starts to converge to the normal distribution.

-In {==Binomial Distribution==}, we modeled the probability of numbers of event succeses in fixed number of independent trials with identical probability distribution (IID) on each trial.
-Probability of $k$ success of $n$ sample, given as follows :
+In {==Binomial Distribution==}, we model the probability of the number of event successes in a fixed number of independent trials with identical probability distributions (IID) for each trial.
+The probability of $k$ successes out of $n$ trials is given by :

 $$
 P(A = k) = \binom{n}{k}p^k(1-p)^{n-k}
 $$

-where $p$ and $1-p$ are probability of success and failure on single trial, respectively.
+where $p$ and $1-p$ are probabilities of success and failure in a single trial, respectively.

 ## **The Multinomial**

-Where binomial distribution handle only 2 possible outcomes, multinomial handled more than 2 possible outcomes or categorical.
-So, multinomial distribution is a generalization of the binomial distribution.
-In multinomial we devided our samples to `m` groups, where in binomial it's only 2 groups.
-So, the following equation give us the {==Multinomial Coefficient==}.
+Whereas the Binomial Distribution handles only 2 possible outcomes, the Multinomial Distribution handles more than 2 possible outcomes, or categorical outcomes.
+Therefore, the multinomial distribution is a generalization of the binomial distribution.
+In the multinomial case, we divide our samples into $m$ groups, whereas in the binomial case, there are only 2 groups.
+The following equation gives us the {==Multinomial Coefficient==}.

 $$
 \binom{n}{\underbrace{n_1, n_2, n_3, ..., n_m}_{\text{m-groups}}}=\frac{n!}{n_1! \cdot n_2! \cdot n_3! \cdots n_m!}